MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ### User roles

-User roles are non-system roles that are assigned to users within the identity provider you set in the runtime config.
+User roles are nonsystem roles that are assigned to users within the identity provider you set in the runtime config.
 For Data API builder to evaluate a request in the context of a user role, two requirements must be met:

 1. The client app supplied access token must include role claims that list a user's role membership.
 1. The client app must include the HTTP header `X-MS-API-ROLE` with requests and set the header's value as the desired user role.